-Medical expenses continue to grow every year, leaving many seniors with high medical bills.
-A supplemental Medicare plan helps ensure that you have the funds to cover these rising healthcare costs.
+Medical expenses continue to grow yearly, leaving many seniors with high medical bills.
+A supplemental Medicare plan helps ensure you have the funds to cover these rising healthcare costs.

 While Medicare Parts A and B provide adequate coverage for most beneficiaries, specific gaps remain uncovered for some members.
 Members have many options for supplemental coverage, including Medigap, Part C, and Part D.

 The government standardizes Medicare Parts A and B across the country, but supplemental plan prices vary depending on where you live and the carrier that provides them.

 Medicare Advantage, or Medicare Part C, provides members with a private coverage option similar to Parts A and B but with additional benefits.
 Part C might not be for everyone due to its high out-of-pocket costs and network limitations.